Grup-de-Computacio-Distribuida/ScientificAnalyzer/README.md

 - Persist logs after container deletion
 - Notify when job is done
-- The load is putting the data in the wrong place for multiple containers
+- The load is putting the data in the wrong place for multiple containers [@DONE]
-  - The data must be stored in other folder and load in visualize